linguathor/gaia-tandem-spaces/README.md

-# Zoom Feedback Backend (minimal)
+# Zoom Feedback Backend - "Spaces" Meeting Analysis

-Simple Express server that verifies Zoom webhook signatures and handles the URL validation challenge.
+Advanced Express server that processes Zoom webhook events and generates AI-powered feedback focusing on the "spaces" between what people say and what they mean in meetings.

 ## Quick start (PowerShell):